AlmostNever/almostnever.github.io/index.md

-I graduated the University of Pittsburgh with a BS in mathematics in 2018, and returned to the same department in August 2019 to start the PhD program.
+I graduated from the University of Pittsburgh with a BS in mathematics in 2018, and returned to the same department in August 2019 to start the PhD program.
 I have done some work in formalization and logic, and my current research interest is in arithmetic geometry.
 I also program a little - mostly hobbyist stuff in Python or Scheme.

 [Math](./math.html)